Things to do in Hawks Nest and Tea Gardens

 Hawks Nest Golf Club is a beautiful space adjacent to the beach.
 The Club offers modern Clubhouse facilities and a magnificent Championship rated 18 hole course of 6079 metres of pleasant walking.
 The club welcomes all standard of players.

-To arrive at Hawks Nest you must first pass through Tea Gardens.
-The Singing Bridge separates the two villages.
-Located along the banks of the Myall River, Tea Gardens is a pretty little village offering a tranquil getaway.
-The village is surrounded by waterways and parks.
-One of my favourite things to do is make a cup of coffee from my Nespresso machine and take a few steps down to the water and watch the sunrise (the first photo in this article).
+To reach Hawks Nest, you need to travel through Tea Gardens.
+The Singing Bridge acts as a boundary between the two communities.
+Nestled by the Myall River, Tea Gardens is a charming village that provides a peaceful escape.
+Surrounded by waterways and parks, the village offers a serene atmosphere.
+One of the things I enjoy the most is brewing a cup of coffee and walking down to the water to admire the sunrise (shown in the first photo of this article).

 The Tea Gardens Hotel